 - Some options for garnish include a freshly cracked egg or chopped green onions.

 As long as you have these simple ingredients ready to go, the process of making Soondubu Jjigae at home is incredibly simple and made in a single pot where all the ingredients come together.
 Truly one of the easiest soups to make!

 What is the best pot to make Soondubu Jjigae with?

-Any regular saucepan or pot will work with this recipe, but using a Korean stone pot (Dolsot) like this will take this to the next level, or any Korean dishes for that matter.
-It is the ideal method for making Korean stews as it maintains the sizzling hot temperature for the duration of your meal.
+Any regular saucepan or pot will work with this recipe, but using a Korean stone pot (Dolsot) like this one here is ideal for making soft tofu stew, or any soups/stews for that matter.
+It is the ideal cookware for preparing hot dishes as it maintains the hot temperature for the whole duration of your meal.

 Other Korean recipes you may like:

 - 5-Minute Silken Tofu